MattGaarder/moovie-project/matt-notes/notes.md

 13. Create a clear list function so that when movies are added to either list there are no repeat values.
 DONE

-14. CSS styles on watch and seen list
+14. CSS styles on watch and seen list.

 15. Create a seen button on watch list elements so that they get moved to the seen list.
 DONE

 16. Create a delete button on list elements to remove them from their respective lists.
 DONE

-17. Make list elements draggable so that they can be re-ordered
+17. Make list elements draggable so that they can be re-ordered.

-18. Get newly added divs so that they appear inside the discover div and they can be scrolled through
+18. Get newly added divs so that they appear inside the discover div and they can be scrolled through.
+IF I CAN DO THIS TODAY I WILL BE A HAPPY BUNNY.
+I currenty have a container div with the ID movies-view.
+Each film is generated in a div with the class 'discover' (appended to movies-view) All other elements are appended to this dicover div.

+When generating a discover with the search button, I also need to append a class 'active' to discover

 19. Make it so that when removing items from lists also removes them from local storage.
 DONE

-20. Make it so that clicking on the elements from the watch list or seen list gets their info back up on discover div
+20. Make it so that clicking on the elements from the watch list or seen list gets their info back up on discover div.
+DONE

+21. Make an info button so rather than clicking on the element to show information you need to click on a button.